yeti-platform/yeti-platform.github.io/content/_index.md

 This is done by:

-- Storing technical and tactical CTI (observables, TTPs, campagins, etc.) from internal or external systems.
+- Storing technical and tactical CTI (observables, TTPs, campaigns, etc.) from internal or external systems.
 - Being a backend for DFIR-related queries: Yara signatures, Sigma rules, DFIQ.
 - Providing a web API to automate queries (think incident management platform)